apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/index.md

 1. This release can safely list/index/read S3 buckets where "empty directory" markers are retained.

-1. This release can be configured to retain these directory makers at the expense of being backwards incompatible.
+1. This release does not support the switching to directory marker policies of "keep" and "authoritative" -the

 Consult [Controlling the S3A Directory Marker Behavior](directory_markers.html) for full details.